This code shows you how to build a fast and performing control using C# and .NET 2.0.

 public event ValueInRangeChangedDelegate ValueInRangeChanged;

-The event is of the type we defined in the delegate statement.
-The
+The event is of the type we defined in the

 Description attribute enables the designer to show a description for the event in the Toolbox.